Search found 62 items

 This research prospectively evaluated a machine learning algorithm that identifies candidates for neurologic surgery to control epilepsy.

-The goal of this project is to generate a systematic and replicable process for transforming evidence-based research findings, including findings from patient-centered outcomes research, into shareable clinical decision support (CDS) standards and a publicly available CDS prototype.
+This project developed and enhanced CDS Connect, an online platform that aimed to demonstrate a systematic and replicable process for transforming evidence-based research findings, including findings from patient-centered outcomes research, into publicly available, shareable clinical decision support.

 This project developed, implemented, and evaluated a program that includes clinical decision support to improve diagnosis of hypertension in children.